 On Wednesday 29th May 2024, from 7.30-9.30pm, Stroud Radical Reading Group will host a discussion of Pedagogy of the Oppressed.
 We will meet at 10 John St, GL5 2AH.
-Below you can find links to a free copy of the book as a pdf, to buy a physical copy of the book at a discount, information about the venue and more.
+Below you can find links to a free copy of the book as a pdf, to buy a physical copy of the book at a discount, information about the event, venue and more.
+We’ll be looking at three quotes in particular, discussing them in small groups.
+If you don’t have time to read the full book, we recommend Chapter 2 (pages 71-86).

 This book argues that the perceived passivity of the poor is the direct result of economic, social and political domination.
 It suggests that in some countries the oppressors use the ‘piggy bank’ system – treating students as passive, empty vessels – to preserve their authority and maintain a culture of silence.
 Through cooperation and dialogue, Freire suggests, the authoritarian teacher-pupil model can be replaced with critical thinking so that the student becomes co-creator of knowledge.
 Crucial to Freire’s argument is the belief that every human being, no matter how impoverished or illiterate, can develop an awareness of self, and the right to be heard.